Thet Mon Myint: Early life

 Thet Mon Myint was born on 23 July 1982 in Falam by Myint U and Daw Myaing, of Chin descent.
 She went to B.E.H.S(1) Falam, Chin State and graduated from Yangon Institute of Economics.

 Career

 Starting from early 2000s, she began her career as a model in music videos of famous singers in Myanmar.
 In 2003, 2004, and 2005, she became a household name for her cute and innocent acting in TV commercials.
 She was replaced as the Queen of TVC after the famous actress, Htet Htet Moe Oo.

-Then, she rose into fame of the top actress in 2009.
-From 2010, she established herself as one of the leading actresses in Myanmar.
-Nowadays, she is considered as one of the most popular and talented actresses of Burmese cinema.
+She rose into fame in 2009.
+From 2010 onwards, she established herself as a leading actresses in Myanmar, and later, as one of the most popular actresses of Burmese cinema.

-At the time of her acting debut, Thet Mon Myint faces many difficulty in communicating with cast members because she has Chin accent when she speaks Burmese.
+At the time of her acting debut, Thet Mon Myint faced many difficulty in communicating with cast members because of her Chin accent when she speaks Burmese.
 But she has now overcome this problem.

 She has received two Myanmar Academy Awards for Best Actress for her role in the films Adam, Eve and Datsa for 2012 and My Lovely Hate for 2016.